php-telegram-bot/core/README.md

 The Bot can:
 - retrive update with webhook and getUpdate methods.
 - supports all types and methods according to Telegram API (2015 October 8).
-- handle commads in chat with other bots.
+- handle commands in chat with other bots.

 It is ready for the channels support.